lagp/fullstackopen2023/part0/05-spa/readme.md

 title Access to Single Page Application

 note over browser:
-the browser do a request
+the browser does a request
 for the main application page
 end note

 browser->server: HTTP GET https://studies.cs.helsinki.fi/exampleapp/spa

 note over server:
-the serve send a HTML document to the browser end note
+the serve sends a HTML document to the browser end note